 What else should I consider for solar panels?

-The NREL recommends you check with on any of your city ordinances or homeowners association on any requirements or restrictions for solar energy.
+The NREL recommends you check with any of your city ordinances or homeowners associations on any requirements or restrictions for solar energy.
 You’ll also want to make sure you are up to date with any permits or municipality codes that are required.

 It may be a big investment to take on, but if you cover your bases and ensure they’re properly protected, solar-generated energy can bring you many wonderful benefits!